 But I just couldn’t trust – not yet.

-When I was 10 years old, my parents restored a Victorian house.
+When I was ten years old, my parents restored a Victorian house.
 My mom spent hours painting over the ugly brown trim in the kitchen.
-When we came back a few hours later it was a crackled mess.
-This was in the late 70’s – years before crackle paint was the Thing.
+When we came back a few hours later, it was a crackled mess.
+It was the early 80’s- years before crackle paint was the Thing.

 So you can imagine the psychological pain I experienced over painting my oil-based coated trim.
 It was a huge risk.